dbca-wa/wastd/docs/index.rst

 Overview
 ========

-WAStD is a data warehouse for:
+WAStD is a data clearinghouse for:

-* Turtle strandings in WA, as reported to the Department of Parks & Wildlife, WA.
+* Turtle strandings in WA, as reported to the Department of Biodiversity, Conservation and Attractions, WA.
-* Dugong strandings in WA.
+* Dugong and sea snake strandings in WA.
 * Turtle track observations, taken at sunrise after nesting (can involve nests, predation, nest tags, temperature loggers, egg excavation and hatchling measurements).
 * Temperature logger asset management.
+* Threatened Species and Communities of WA: occurrence, conservation status, management plans.

 WAStD is built scalable enough to accommodate other, related, data:

 * Turtle tagging observations, taken of nesting turtles.
-* Cetacean (whales and dolphins), pinniped (seals and sea lions), other reptiles (sea snake) strandings.
+* Cetacean (whales and dolphins) and pinniped (seals and sea lions) strandings.

 WAStD offers as main functionalities: